Murci20965/real_estate_price_predictor/README.md

 ## 🎯 Future Goals
 - **CI/CD Automation**: Implement a full CI/CD pipeline with GitHub Actions to automate testing and deployment.
-- **Unit Testing**: Add comprehensive unit tests with `Pytest` to ensure code quality and reliability.
 - **Monitoring**: Integrate Prometheus and Grafana for live monitoring of the deployed application's performance and health.
 ```